mvadakara/ChurchApp/README.md

 3. When you open Android Studios open exisitng exisitng porjects.

-4. Look for file under this code called "SampleImage"
+4. Look for file downloaded and open project.